 Toss the drained currants into the rest of the ingredients until they are coated in the flour.

 Add the buttermilk to the bowl with the rest of the ingredients.
 Use your hands to mix the buttermilk into the ingredients until it forms a very thick dough.
-Scrape the dough onto your countertop and fold it over 2 times or until it holds together.
-Don’t overmix the dough, or your bread will become tough as it bakes.
+Scrape the dough onto a lightly floured surface and fold it over 2 times or until it holds together.
+Don’t over-mix the dough, or your bread will be tough when baked.
 If the dough is not holding together, add a 1/4 cup more buttermilk.

 Remember that once you add the buttermilk, your clock starts ticking.
-The baking soda reacts, and the longer it takes to get into the oven, the shorter your loaf will be.
+Work quickly to get the bread into the pan for the best results.

-Bake the Irish soda bread uncovered in a 375°F (190°C) oven for 40 minutes.
-The loaf will sound hollow when you thump it and be a gorgeous golden brown color.
+Bake Irish soda bread uncovered in a 375°F (190°C) preheated oven for 40 minutes.
+The loaf will have a hollow sound when you thump it and be a gorgeous golden brown color.

 Remove the pot (or pan) from the oven and cover the pot with its lid.
 You could drape a clean kitchen towel over the loaf if you baked the bread in a cake pan.